hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 ## Types

-The Accordion has two container types: `card` and `flush`, and the `static` property, which applies only to the AccordionItem.
+The Accordion offers two container types: `card` and `flush` to fit different use cases.

 ### Card